Skip to main content

 JR-document-editing-009

-The document editing workflow SHALL include a change summary section in the cover email, showing a visual representation of text changes made to the document.
+The document editing workflow SHALL include a "Snippets of Changes Made" section in the cover email body, showing visual representation of text changes.

 2 test scenarios